After the Burial

-After the Burial is an American progressive metalcore band from Minneapolis, Minnesota.
+After the Burial is an American deathcore band from Minneapolis, Minnesota.
 They are signed to Sumerian Records and have released five of their six full-length albums through the label.
 Since their inception in 2004, the band has gone through two vocalist changes, two drummer changes, the departure and death of founding rhythm guitarist Justin Lowe, and the departure of bassist Lerichard Foral.
 Lead guitarist Trent Hafdahl remains the sole remaining founding member.
 They are considered key contributors to the development of subgenres such as djent and progressive metalcore.

 History

 Formation and Forging a Future Self (2004–2007)

-After the Burial was founded in 2004 by Nick Wellner, Trent Hafdahl, Justin Lowe (born Justin A. Lowe in Flemington, New Jersey; December 17, 1982 – July 21, 2015), and Greg Erickson who all met in high school.
+After the Burial was founded in 2004 by Nick Wellner, Trent Hafdahl, Justin Lowe (born Justin A. Lowe in Flemington, New Jersey; December 17, 1982 – July 21, 2015), and Greg Erickson.
+The founders all met in high school.
 Dave Coleman initially filled in on bass while they searched for a permanent member.
 After posting an ad on a Twin Cities hardcore message board, Lee Foral responded and earned a spot in the band.

 The group's first album entitled Forging a Future Self was recorded in late 2005 and was released on March 1, 2006.
 It was distributed via Corrosive Records, though there was never an official record deal in place.

 They would later sign to Sumerian Records where Erickson and Wellner departed and Grant Luoma (of local act Nostalia) joined as vocalist.
 Eric Robles took Erickson's place as drummer but also departed before the recording of the band's second album.